Dumplin' (film): Plot

 After finding a flyer for a bar’s Dolly Parton-themed drag show Lucy frequented, Will takes Millie and Hannah to it.
 There she meets drag queen Lee Wayne, who was a close friend of Lucy’s.

 During the pageant talent tryouts, Will's choice to perform a magic trick goes poorly.
 Bo confesses his feelings for Will, having declined to go with Bekah to the dance, but she is quick to question his attraction; hurt, he accuses her of caring too much about what others think.

 Grappling with her insecurities, Will is finally able to revisit the childhood playroom she shared with Ellen and Lucy.
 Rediscovering a special brooch among Lucy’s belongings, Will is inspired to take the pageant seriously, and she, Millie, and Hannah are coached by Lee and friends.

 At the preliminary pageant event, Rosie is impressed by Will's speech about loyalty, which leads Will and Ellen to repair their friendship.
 At home, Rosie and Will reconcile over memories of Lucy, and Rosie regrets asking Will to donate Lucy’s things, having given “too much of her away”.

 At the pageant, Millie is confronted by her mother for lying about entering the competition, but Millie stands firm.
 Will incorporates a Dolly Parton tribute into her magic act, to the joy of the audience and her mother; Millie’s performance is also a success.
 While Rosie is overwhelmed with pride, Will admits she is disqualified for unapproved changes to her costume and song and knows her mom can't make an exception for her daughter.

-When Ellen's boyfriend is unable to escort her for the formalwear presentation, Rosie suggests Will does so, allowing them to complete the pageant together.
+When Ellen's boyfriend is unable to escort her for the formalwear presentation, Rosie suggests Will do so, allowing them to complete the pageant together.
 Bekah wins the pageant as expected, but Millie is awarded first runner-up, while Will leaves to reconcile with Bo, and they share another kiss.
 The movie ends as Will and her friends take Rosie and Millie's mother to the bar where Aunt Lucy brought so much joy.